Web-Components-in-Space/S01E02-ShaderDoodle/README.md

 # S01E02-ShaderDoodle
 Episode #2 Shader Doodle!

+# Step 5: Editing the Shader
+So here's the thing with Shader Doodle.
+It's pretty awesome, but doesn't seem designed to keep switching shaders on the same component instance.
+It seems designed to be setup once in code and then run.
+Our SpaceDoodle app probably falls outside the normal usecase!

+That's OK, we can work with this!
+Lit is designed to make minimal changes and not tear things down.
+This means that when an attribute or your component's slot changes, that's all that's going to change.
+Your component as a DOM element will not get torn down and re-rendered.
+Your constructor won't get called again and it won't get removed and re-added to the DOM.

+But in this case, this is actually the behavior we want!
+At least for this tiny section of our UI.
+We want to remove Shader Doodle from the DOM so that it gets torn down, and then add it back with a new shader such that it gets a fresh start.
+To do this, we'll fall back to the very behavior we use Lit to escape from: appending directly to the DOM.

+So, we're going to manually add Shader Doodle to `<div id="shader-doodle-container"></div>`.
+To do this, in our `shaders.ts` file we'll be adding a `createShaderHTML` function which constructs a tag containing the correct vertex and fragment script tags, as well as the appropriate texture custom element for the shader.
+But, we're going admittedly low-tech here.
+We're creating this tag through string concatenation and then with the `shaderUpdate` method, we set the `innerHTML` of the Shader Doodle container to this string.
+But just prior tohat we set the `innerHTML` to an empty string.
+This effectively removes the element from the DOM, and forces it to recreate itself in its entirety with the new HTML string.

+In this same `shaderUpdate` method, we'll update the code editors as well by using the `setCode` method of these `lit-code` components.
+We'll also want the code editor components to update the shader.
+To do this we'll want to listen for the `lit-code`
+`@update` event.
+We'll create a brand new custom shader object with the new code by cloning the current shader object.

+Of course to update all of these elements, we need references to them.
+And for this, we can use the `query` decorator.

+Lastly we'll use Lit's `firstUpdated` method to call this new `shaderUpdate` method against the first shader in the shader list.

 # Step 4: Wire up the UI
 The code editors and Shader Doodle will be a bit more difficult to hook up, but we can at least get the easy stuff out of the way.